-Savor Detroit Spring 2015
+Savor Detroit Fall 2015

 Hour Detroit magazine’s Savor Detroit is a five-night dinner series featuring custom menus developed by the city’s most celebrated chefs.
 Each night, a duo of chefs prepare a one-of-a-kind four-course meal complete with thoughtfully selected wine pairings.
 Guests also enjoy a cocktail hour, light appetizers, live entertainment, and unique art installations for the ultimate culinary experience.

 Tickets on sale August 10.